Q: What is this and why should I do this?

 Q: What is the time commitment?

-A: You have the entire academic year (until April 7, 2025) to attend eight programs and complete your reflections.
-Programs and events are usually one or two hours long, so you’re looking at 12-ish hours of programming plus the amount of time it will take you to thoughtfully respond to the reflection prompts (all of which can be spread out over the academic year).
+A: You have the entire academic year (until March 30, 2026) to attend eight events and complete your reflections and event descriptions.
+Programs and events are usually one to two hours long, so you’re looking at 12-ish hours of programming plus the amount of time it will take you to thoughtfully respond to the event descriptions and reflection prompts (all of which can be spread out over the academic year).

-JMD 153/252 students, please be aware that you will have an earlier midterm deadline at which half of your reflections are due.
-Please confirm your deadlines and requirements in the JMD 153/252 Credit Overview page in the Humanities & Health Canvas course and plan your reflection-process accordingly.
+JMD 153/252 students, please be aware that you will also have an earlier midterm deadline at which two of your reflections and two event descriptions are due.
+Please confirm your deadlines and requirements in the JMD 153/252 Credit Overview page in the JMD 153: Asano Certificate and JMD 252: Asano Certificate Canvas courses and plan your reflection-process accordingly.

 Q: If I start attending Asano events do I have to complete the Certificate?